Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Customers who receive a PayPal invoice can pay you directly via debit card, credit card, Apple Pay or a PayPal account.
 If you’ve set up Venmo for business, you can also accept Venmo payments through PayPal.

 PayPal says 77 percent of invoices sent through its platform are paid within one day.
-Once a customer pays the invoice, the money is deposited into your PayPal account — in most cases, within minutes.
-You can use your balance wherever PayPal is accepted, make purchases with a PayPal debit card or transfer the money to your bank account.
-PayPal charges a 1.5 percent fee for instant transfers.
-Standard transfers to a linked bank account are free.
+Once a customer pays, the funds are deposited into your PayPal account — typically within minutes.
+From there, you can use your balance wherever PayPal is accepted, make purchases with a PayPal debit card or transfer the money to your bank account.
+PayPal charges about 1.5 percent for instant transfers, while standard transfers to a linked bank account are free.

 Set up multiple invoices

-For business owners with multiple customers paying the same price for goods or services, PayPal makes it easy to send multiple invoices at once.
+For business owners who charge multiple customers the same price for goods or services, PayPal makes it easy to send multiple invoices at once.
 You can send a single invoice to up to 100 customers by entering all email addresses in the Bill To field.
 PayPal then sends a separate, payable invoice to each recipient.

 You can also set up recurring invoices to send weekly, monthly, annually or whatever frequency you want.